EQuimper/twitter-clone-with-graphql-reactnative/README.md

 Here we have a basic schema for the tweet.
 Also we have a query call `getTweets` you render a list of this tweet.

 9. Now time to write the resolver for this `getTweets`.
 Create a folder `resolvers` inside `src/graphql/`.
-After a file call `tweet-resolver.js`.
-Inside this one put this.
+After that, create a file called `tweet-resolver.js`.
+Inside this one put this:

 ```js
 import Tweet from '../../models/Tweet';